“We do not remember days, we remember moments.”

 Monarch Grove Butterfly Sanctuary – Pacific Grove

 Monarch Grove Butterfly Sanctuary is a “must-see” for butterfly lovers.
-Tourists flock to the outdoor sanctuary every winter to see thousands of beautiful butterflies clustered on pine, eucalyptus, cypress and redwood trees, in Monterey’s Pacific Grove (about a 5-10 minute drive from Cannery Row in downtown Monterey).
+Tourists flock to the outdoor sanctuary every winter to see thousands of beautiful butterflies clustered on pine, eucalyptus, cypress and redwood trees, in Monterey’s Pacific Grove.
+It’s about a 5-10 minute drive from Cannery Row in downtown Monterey.
 The Monarch Butterflies arrive at the Sanctuary in October, where they overwinter (wait out the winter season) until late February, before joining in the spring migration.

 The best time to see the butterflies is when they are at their most active between 12 noon and 3pm on sunny days.
 When the sun shines on the trees, you can see them fluttering in large clusters.
 A docent is always on duty during this time.
 During a recent visit around 1:30pm on a warm sunny day, the trees and sky were teeming with butterflies – a magical sight!
 Butterflies can only fly in temperatures of 55° and above; under 40° they can’t move at all – 50°-55° is a preferable micro-climate.
 (Temperature reflects where the butterflies are, not the ground temperature.)